USS Nautilus (1799): First Barbary War

 Toward the end of the month Nautilus retired to Syracuse, returning to Tripoli in mid-March.
+On 20 March she collided with USS Syren, causing damage to Nautilas that she had to return to port.
+Sometime after being repaired and before 16 April 1804 she shipped water in a gale off Tripoli causing serious damage And necessitating throwing 4 guns overboard to save the ship.
 During May and June she repaired at Messina.
+June 30, 1804 she is reported to be almost wholly rebuilt at a cost upwards of $3,000.
+On May 28 Lt.
+Sommers was ordered to take command of six gunboats borrowed from the King of Naples & most of her crew manned the gunboats.
+She was left in charge of Lt.
+Reid and a small crew and Marines.
 Departing 5 July, she joined Constitution off Tripoli on 25 July.
 During August and early September, she took part in the siege of Tripoli and saw action in five general attacks between 3 August and 3 September.
+After Somer's death commanding the fireship USS Intrepid Lt.
+John H. Dent was order to take command in a letter dated 4 September.
+On 16 September 1804 Master Commander Dent took command.
 For the next five months, she continued to cruise off Tripoli and Tunis, retiring periodically to Syracuse and Malta, whence in February 1805, she sailed to Livorno to acquire a new mainmast.

 On 27 April 1805, she arrived off Derna to participate in the attack, capture, and occupation of that town.
 She remained until 17 May, during which time she provided cover for the forces of Hamet Caramanli, former Bashaw of Tripoli, as they went into action against the army of Hamet's brother Yusuf ibn Ali Karamanli, who had overthrown Hamet and assumed his title.
 Departing on the 17th, Nautilus retired to Malta with dispatches and casualties.
 At the end of the month, she returned to Tripoli and on 10 June hostilities ceased with the signing of a peace treaty.
+On 30 July she was with the U.S. fleet at Tunis.